 - Hammertoe: When one of your toe muscles becomes weak, it can cause the middle joint of your toe to bend downward.
 This puts pressure on the toe's tendons and joints, forcing the toe to become misshapen and stick up at the joint.
-Oftentimes, a corn or callus is on top of the deformed toe.
+Oftentimes, a corn or callus forms on top of the deformed toe.
 Hammertoe typically occurs in your second, third and fourth toes.

-Mallet toe: Your toe bends down at the joint closest to the nail (the joint that is at the end of the toe).
+- Mallet toe: Your toe bends down at the joint closest to the nail (the joint that is at the end of the toe).
 It often happens in your second, third and fourth toes.
 Typically, though, it happens in the second toe since it's usually the longest.
 The skin near the toenail tip develops a painful corn, which can eventually lead to an ulcer.
 You may have corns or calluses or redness and swelling in the affected toe.

-- Certain foot shapes can also predispose you to developing these joint deformities.
+- Certain foot shapes can also predispose you to developing joint deformities.
 For example, a flat flexible foot can lead to hammertoes, as can high arches.

-Wear shoes with roomy, soft toe boxes.
+- Wear shoes with roomy, soft toe boxes.
 Shoes should have a wider and deeper toe box to accommodate your foot's shape.
 Look for ones with good arch support, too.
 Avoid high heels and tight shoes.

-If you have a corn or callus caused by your condition, use a file or pumice stone to make it smaller.
+- If you have a corn or callus caused by your condition, use a file or pumice stone to make it smaller.
 Do it after a warm bath when your skin is softest.
 Then apply a moisturizing cream or lotion to keep the area soft.